Outsiders in London

 Updated: 29th July 2014

-Eliot Albers is a Doctor of Philosophy who has been injecting drugs for over 25 years.
-He is currently Executive Director of the International Network of People who Use Drugs (INPUD) and campaigns at all levels, including the United Nations, for human rights and the rights of drug users.
+Jonathan Rosen is a Doctor of Philosophy who has been injecting drugs for over 25 years.
+As a leading member of an international organisation that represents people who use drugs, he campaigns at all levels, including the United Nations, for human rights and the rights of drug users.
 High amongst his concerns is the ‘war on drugs’, a war that has contributed to the corruption and toppling of governments; billions of pounds are spent on enforcement, on locking people up, on militarising countries, on destabilising states, while at the same time thousands of users are condemned to the margins of society, turned into social pariahs, addicts and outsiders.
 Yet no rational, empirical investigation of the question has led anyone to conclude that the current course of action actually works.

 Photography: London 25th January 2014